A parametric tensor ROM for the shallow water dam break problem: 1D SWE Numerical Experiments

 \subsubsection{Impact of Parameter Grid Distribution for $\hright$}

-The 1D dam-break problem with a wet bed exhibits singular behavior as the wet-bed depth approaches zero; see the Appendix section.
+The 1D dam-break problem with a wet-bed exhibits singular behavior as the wet-bed depth approaches zero; see the Appendix section.
 This motivates grid refinement near $\hright = 0$.
 To address this, we compare tROM performance using Chebyshev and uniformly distributed nodes over $[0, \hRmax]$.

 We assess the effect of node distribution on tROM accuracy and ROM dimensions by varying the number of nodes $\NR \in \{5, 9, 17\}$ for $\hright \in [0, 8]$, while fixing $\NL = 13$ for $\hleft \in [10, 28]$.
 In the offline phase, the $(\NL, \NR)$ grid defines the training set.
 In the online phase, we fix $\hleft = 25\,\text{m}$, $\epsloc = 4.0 \times 10^{-3}$, and evaluate performance over 80 $\hright$ values in $[0, 8]$.